 Editor's note: Whether and which AI capability is needed in UPF is ffs.
 A possible need to further describe the detection of packet patterns identified by packet pattern IDs (e.g. relating to AI in the UPF) is ffs.

 It is proposed to stick to the proposal of the solution not to standardize the algorithm for packet detection.
-AI is one possible implementation of packet detection, but as deep packet inspection is already applied for many releases, it can be assumed that there are also other possible algorithms.
-AI related details such as model provisioning and training are left to the implementation in Rel-20; it is possible that generic solutions for such issues will be standardized for 6G.
+AI was mentioned as an example, but this is irrelevant and the example is removed.

 Editor's note: Whether the application ID can be used instead of the packet pattern ID is ffs.

 The application ID is used in the PCC framework and at the UPF to identify packet flows, i.e. sequences of packets.
 Such packet flows may comprise multiple different packets, whereas packet pattern IDs may target specific packets and would then not be suitable to identify packet flows.
 On the other hand, using Application IDs as packet filters seems also possible, for instance if all packets in a flow are to be reported, or a packet flow consists only of packets of a single type.
-It is suggested to allow both Application ID and Packet Pattern ID.
+It is suggested to allow both Application ID and Packet Pattern ID and take a final decision in the normative phase

 Editor's note: Whether the packet pattern ID is needed and how to handle it is FFS.